Devashish-Sonawane/Big-Foot/Assignment_2/README.md

 This is a shared repository containing data from Big Foot Field Researchers Organization (BFRO).

 ---
-## Instalation of required libraries
+## Installation of required libraries

 To install write in the command line (while in the same folder as requirements.txt):